-As for his attitude today: “Personally, I love the fact that the Lusty Lady comments daily on current AFFAIRS while sitting right across the street from the Seattle Art Museum,” he wrote.
-“This town is definitely BIG enough for the Four Seasons, the Art Museum and the Lusty Lady.
-Plus, a sense of humor will win me over every time.”
+As for his later attitude: "Personally, I love the fact that the Lusty Lady comments daily on current AFFAIRS while sitting right across the street from the Seattle Art Museum," he wrote.
+"This town is definitely BIG enough for the Four Seasons, the Art Museum, and the Lusty Lady.
+Plus, a sense of humor will win me over every time."

 The neighborhood's transformation from gritty to chic accelerated with the opening of the Seattle Art Museum in late 1991.
 The Lusty Lady greeted its new neighbor in typically ribald fashion: "Welcome SAM!
 Once you've seen their nudes, come in and see ours."

-Initially, however, Lusty Lady personnel were wary about the likelihood that their “skinstitution” would be able to co-exist with a major art museum.
-“It certainly won’t have a positive effect on us,” said company controller Darrell Davis.
-“If they’ve got the wherewithal to get a $36 million building built, they have the power to get rid of a business not popular with the mainstream” (De Leon, The Seattle Times).
+Initially, however, Lusty Lady personnel were wary about the likelihood that their "skinstitution" would be able to co-exist with a major art museum.
+"It certainly won’t have a positive effect on us," said company controller Darrell Davis.
+"If they’ve got the wherewithal to get a $36 million building built, they have the power to get rid of a business not popular with the mainstream" (De Leon).
 “I know they’re not too crazy about our existence,” said June Cade, the general manager at the time.
 For her part, she added, she planned to become a patron member of the new museum.
-“I love the arts!”
-(Lyke, Post-Intelligencer).
+"I love the arts!"
+(Lyke).

 Open, Not Clothed